Continuous-Collision-Detection/Tight-Inclusion/README.md

 To compile the code, first make sure CMake is installed.

-To build the library on Linux or maxOS:
+To build the library on Linux or macOS:
 ```sh
 mkdir build
 cd build